brain-sick/leetcode-writeup/writeup.md

-## 1457.
-Pseudo-Palindromic Paths in a Binary Tree
+## 508. Most Frequent Subtree Sum

 ### Description

-Given a binary tree where node values are digits from 1 to 9.
-A path in the binary tree is said to be **pseudo-palindromic** if at least one permutation of the node values in the path is a palindrome.

-*Return the number of pseudo-palindromic paths going from the root node to leaf nodes.*

-**Constraints:**
-- The given binary tree will have between 1 and 10^5 nodes.
-- Node values are digits from 1 to 9.
+Given the root of a tree, you are asked to find the most frequent subtree sum.
+The subtree sum of a node is defined as the sum of all the node values formed by the subtree rooted at that node (including the node itself).
+So what is the most frequent subtree sum value?
+If there is a tie, return all the values with the highest frequency in any order.

+**Note :**
+You may assume the sum of values in any subtree is in the range of 32-bit signed integer.

-For examples and illustrations visit: https://leetcode.com/problems/pseudo-palindromic-paths-in-a-binary-tree/
+For examples and illustrations visit: https://leetcode.com/problems/most-frequent-subtree-sum/

 ### Solution